 If your facility is located anywhere in Santa Clara County, other than the cities of Gilroy, Santa Clara, Palo Alto, or Sunnyvale, and your facility is subject to APSA, you must obtain an APSA Facility Permit from HMCD.

-HMCD provides regulatory oversight by reviewing Aboveground Petroleum Storage Tank Facility Statements, reviewing and verifying Spill Prevention Control and Countermeasure (SPCC) Plans, and routine inspections of facilities with a total petroleum storage quantities at or above 10,000 gallons.
+HMCD provides regulatory oversight by reviewing Aboveground Petroleum Storage Tank Facility Statements, reviewing and verifying Spill Prevention Control and Countermeasure (SPCC) Plans, and routine inspections of facilities with a total petroleum storage quantities at or above 1,320 gallons, or facilities with less than 1,320 gallons but one or more Tanks in Underground Areas (TIUGAs).

 - Submit the following information electronically via the California Environmental Reporting System (CERS):